 Using the power of the ancient wisdom of yoga to heal ourselves as a way to contribute to healing the world is at the core of all of Lauren’s teachings.
-She firmly believes that we can honor and care for our individual self and needs while still honoring and supporting the collective community that we create.
-She openly shares her love, compassion, playfulness, and joy through a holistic and balanced approach taught to her by her teacher, Himalayan Yoga Master Yogrishi Vishveketu who developed Akhanda Yoga.
-Akhanda means whole, indivisible, which applies not only to each individual, honoring that we are whole and complete exactly as we are, but it also applies to the style of teaching, drawing upon the many ancient wisdoms that come together to seamlessly create a whole and complete yoga practice.
-Lauren also draws upon her education in Yin Yoga, Trauma Informed Yoga, Yoga for PTSD & TBI, Thai Yoga Bodywork, as well as her experiences of living a life of service and of traveling and learning from the wide array of teachers that are presented along the path of life, to create a safe space in which students can explore the depth of their being, create a stronger relationship with Self, drop deeper into gratitude, and use their own intuition to support expansion and transformation.
-Lauren artfully weaves together science and spirit, bringing a unique balance of anatomy/alignment with the deeper spiritual qualities of the practice.
+She firmly believes that we can honor and care for our selves while still honoring and supporting the collective community that we create.
+She openly shares her love, compassion, playfulness, and joy through a holistic and balanced approach taught to her by her teacher, Himalayan Yoga Master Yogrishi Vishvketu who developed Akhanda Yoga.
+Akhanda means whole, indivisible, which applies not only to each individual, honoring that we are whole and complete exactly as we are, but also to the style of teaching, drawing upon the many ancient wisdoms that come together to seamlessly create a whole and complete yoga practice.
+Lauren also draws upon her education in Yin Yoga, Trauma Informed Yoga, Yoga for PTSD & TBI, Thai Yoga Bodywork to create a safe space in which students can explore the depth of their being, create a stronger relationship with Self, drop deeper into gratitude, and use their own intuition to support expansion and transformation.
+Lauren artfully weaves together science and sacred, bringing a unique balance of anatomy/alignment with the deeper spiritual qualities of the practice.

 Lauren’s inherent compassion for every student and their unique path shines through as she guides you into a thought provoking practice that is deep and rich and encourages you to connect with the sacred, expansive, divine energy that innately resides within.
 She invites deep inquiry, contemplation, and tapping into your own well of wisdom to empower students to decondition their minds by releasing the ego and reawaken to the incredible power that resides within their hearts, allowing students to transform the way they think, feel, and move both on and off the practice mat.
 The idea of wholeness permeates through the practice as we come to truly understand that we are all intricately connected to one another, to all of humanity, and the Universe.
 It is when we dive into Self-study and Self-exploration, through the practice of yoga, that we begin to experience a deep transformation, one that allows us to truly see through the lens of divinity and connectedness.
 It is this Self-transformation that has the capacity to bring about healing and transformation in the World, one practitioner at a time.
 Lauren is deeply dedicated to supporting students along their path, and to shining a light on the importance of bringing mindfulness into action, taking what we learn from our time on the mat out into the unique ways that we interact with each other and the World.
 Lauren continues to deepen her own spiritual practice through Self-study and by remaining an eager and open hearted student of life, striving to walk through the world lightly with grace, humor, and purpose.